 Velocity With Valour

 There is the old adage: “perfect is the enemy of done”.

-One might argue that following the principle of Undeniable Bestness we might become victims of perfection and lose all important velocity.
+One might argue that by following the principle of Undeniable Bestness we lose our velocity and become victims of perfection.
 So how do we square Undeniable Bestness with the pragmatic need to move fast?

 To learn where real value lies, we need to try things.
 In startup parlance we need to “run experiments”.
 Moving fast means we increase the surface area of our experimentation across time.
 So we learn faster, discover value earlier and deepen that value for our customers.
 It’s a positive feedback loop.

 The second question is: well if that’s all true, why don't we just completely optimise for speed?
 I'd argue that if we move too fast, if we go too deep on velocity and compromise too heavily on quality, then we destroy the validity of our experiments.